udacityalumni/udacity-nanodegrees-resources/CONTRIBUTING.md

 ⚠️ **IMPORTANT NOTE ON MAIN CATEGORIES:**

-   - Please try to add your resource into one of the existing main categories (Resources per Project, Complementary Resources, Technical Interviewing Resources, Project ideas)
+   - Please try to add your resource into one of the existing main categories
-   - If you think a Nanodegree may need an additional main category, please open an issue and we can discuss your idea. **Suggestions are always welcome!** 😃
+   - If you think a file may need an additional main category, please open an issue and we can discuss your idea. **Suggestions are always welcome!** 😃

 ----

 ## 🌐 Contributing to the Open Source Projects section

 - If the project's category has not been included:
-  - Add a markdown file titled "**Open Source [technology] projects**" (omit the [ ]) in the "Open Source Projects" folder.
+  - Add a subheading in the corresponding School
    - Follow the instructions below.

 - If the project's category has been included:
-     - Include your project under the corresponding subcategory (e.g Productivity, Health, Education)
-        - If the category doesn't exist, you can create it by adding its title and an emoji that describes the category
-              - For the title use three #s
-              - You can find emojis on these links and copy/paste them to your file: [List #1](https://gist.github.com/TefiC/a149d24723487487f056c9df356bd263), [List #2](https://gist.github.com/TefiC/8b76740844b0dea73032236a27db0bc6)
     - Add a link to the project's repository and a short description following **this format**:

 -----

-**Category** [emoji]

 - [Project Title]() - Project Description